Greed Motivates and Destroys

 Buddhists believe that greed is one of the Three Poisons (the others are hate and ignorance) that lead to evil.

 The person controlled by greed can never have enough.
-Satisfying the drive for greed pushes people into appalling behaviour.
+Satisfying the drive for greed pushes some people into appalling behaviour.

 Crash and Burn